 Annual DHIR, or Milk Test, is very important to us.
 Although we aren't a dairy, protein and butterfat levels are important to us, as we use the milk for cheese making and soap.
 Consistent tracking of Somatic Cell Count alerts us to any potential problems with the animals and quality of the milk.
 This allows us to address any potential health issues before the animal is in distress.

-We are excited to be adding Linear Appraisal to our breeding program in 2016.
+We are excited to be adding Linear Appraisal to our breeding program.
+Our first appraisal was in 2016.
 This will help us improve our herd.
 This tool allows us to capitalize on good traits and strengthen areas of weakness in our breeding program.
 It will also help us to better judge our own animals, which will assist in matching requests with specific animals.

 We love working with our Dairy goats.
 We continuously breed strong milkers with a long steady lactation, that are also beautiful animals and have a loving temperament that is a joy to work with.